rhapidfyre/Cops-n-Robbers/README.md

 Please note the coding convention at the bottom of this ReadMe before submitting a pull request.

+An SQL file has been provided for you to be able to run your own server.
+Simply import the file into an SQL database, and use a resource to connect to it.
+Once impoted, the game mode will do the rest.
+Be sure to restart the server after importing the database.

 ## Copyright Information

 Anyone is free to create their own servers with the files in this repository.